akissinger/dododir-frontend-example/README.md

 # Dododir example frontend

 This project shows an example web application based on the project/file backend [Dododir](https://github.com/akissinger/dododir) and [Preact](https://preactjs.com/).
+It allows users to register new accounts, create projects, and create/edit files within those projects.
+For editing, it uses a [CodeMirror](https://codemirror.net/) editor configured for Markdown syntax highlighting.
+It is deliberately minimal.
+Feel free to clone it and modify it as you see fit.

 To run the example:

 ```bash
 git clone https://github.com/akissinger/dododir-frontend-example.git